‘This Is Us’ Fall Finale Spoiler Teases Closure For Fans, Cliffhanger Until Show Return

 The full truth about Jack’s past life in Vietnam appears to be revealed in the teaser as Kevin tracks down a man who recognizes the photo of Jack and the woman.
 Jack’s tense relationship with his brother Nicky also appears to reach a crescendo in the fall finale as things become physical between the two siblings after Jack’s attempts to help his troubled brother reach a breaking point.

-The teaser also focuses on Randall’s political career, which looks as if it has finally hit his stride after a season of starts and stops.
+The teaser also focuses on Randall’s political career, which looks as if it has finally hit its stride after a season of starts and stops.
 In the clip, Randall is seen giving a charismatic speech with a great response from the audience in attendance, and it looks like, after a tumultuous few months, both Randall and his wife Beth just might find the happiness that has eluded them thus far this season.

 Although Kate and Toby are rarely seen in the trailer, fans should not count the couple out completely for the episode.
-The fall finale may delve further into Toby’s new normal as his lives with depression and the chance at a new start his child with Kate could bring their new family.
+The fall finale may delve further into Toby’s new normal as he lives with depression and the chance at a new start his child with Kate could bring their new family.

 Fans of This Is Us will likely be reaching for their tissues after what is sure to be yet another heartbreaking cliffhanger to keep viewers interested when the show returns this winter.